-This mode is fully controlled by user software.
-This allows it to be adapted to the user application, (such as user-defined strategy for entering programming mode, choice of communications protocol used to fetch the data to be stored).
-For example, it is possible to download code from the SPI, SCI, USB or CAN interface and program it in the Flash.
-IAP mode can be used to program any of the Flash sectors except Sector 0, which is write/erase protected to allow recovery in case errors occur during the programming operation.
+This mode is fully controlled by user software, which means it can be adapted to the user application (such as user-defined strategy for entering programming mode, choice of communications protocol used to fetch the data to be stored).
+For example, it is possible to download code from the SPI, SCI, USB or CAN interfaces and program it in the Flash.
+IAP mode can be used to program any of the Flash sectors except sector 0, which is write/erase protected to allow recovery in case errors occur during the programming operation.